TheApproach/theapproach.github.io/README.md

 Approach Interface defines a standard pipeline for interfacing your system.
 GUI, TUI, API, etc.

 ==

 This repo is very likely to be a temporary vehicle, used to transfer useful concepts to HTMx.
 Following this knowledge-share we will reattach the Approach mapper tools, prop library and update HTML patterns to use HTMx instead.

-We will replace this repo's contents with demos of the Approach layers, eventually ==
+We will replace this repo's contents with demos of the Approach layers, eventually

+==

 # Basic Concepts

 Approach Interface gives you the ability to launch AJAX requests purely from HTML, once including its JS module.
+Checkout index.html and especially how it uses /static/js/approach.interface.js

+The main functionality of approach.interface.js is wrapped up in the Interface prototype's $elf.call functions.
+Most such functions match the document intent, such as:
+REFRESH, APPEND, PREPEND, REMOVE, etc..

+The most important functions are:
+- Interface.call.events
+- Interface.call.Service
+- Interface.call.Ajax

 ```
 <div class="Interface">